Metropolitan Borough of Oldham: Decision making

 The council operates a "strong leader" cabinet model, under which the person elected to be the leader of the council personally holds all the executive decision making powers.
 It a matter of discretion for the leader whether he/she exercises those powers personally or delegates them.
 Generally decisions are delegated to individual cabinet members or to the council's cabinet.

 The cabinet is made up of leader, a deputy leader and up to nine councillors appointed by the leader.
 The cabinet is responsible for strategic decisions and recommends proposals for approval by full council on the budget, Council tax levels and the council's policy framework.

 Some decisions are delegated by council to district executives.
 There are six districts containing between two and five wards; Chadderton, Failsworth & Hollinwood, Oldham, Royton, Saddleworth & Lees and Shaw & Crompton.
 Membership of each district executive is drawn from the elected councillors within each district.

 Political composition

 Since the council's formation it has generally been under the control of the Labour Party.
-Since 2011, the Labour Party has had overall control and now holds 32 of the 60 seats on the council.
+Since 2011, the Labour Party has had overall control until the elections in 2024 when it had a minority of the seats but combined with 4 independents to form an administration.
+In 2026 they lost control, they remain the largest party with 18 seat of the 60 seats on the council with Reform holding 16, The Oldham Group holding 10 and the remaining 16 seats spread between the Lib Dems, Conservatives and various Independents.